Arlington man charged with kidnapping, attempted murder

 Magistrate Larry Wood set Liebe’s bond at $5 million, cash only.

-His next court appearance, a preliminary hearing and bond hearing, is scheduled for 1:45 p.m., Jan.
-21, at the Oelwein Police Department.
+His next court appearance, a preliminary hearing and bond hearing, is scheduled for 1:45 p.m. on January 21 at the Oelwein Police Department.

 Public Defenders Andrew Thalacker and Kimberly Lange were appointed to represent Liebe, who wrote in his application for court-appointed counsel that he has been working full-time for a flooring company for $18 an hour.